apisyouwonthate/book-build-apis-2/README.md

-# Design APIs You Won't Hate
+# Build APIs You Won't Hate 2: Oops I Did It Again!

-The API World has changed a lot since 2014, and keeping the original book up-to-date with blog posts and bonus chapters in the ebook is only holding off the inevitable for so long.
+The API World has changed a lot since _["Build APIs You Won't Hate"](https://apisyouwonthate.com/books/build-apis-you-wont-hate/)_ was published in 2014, and keeping the original book up-to-date with [blog posts](https://apisyouwonthate.com/blog) and bonus chapters in the ebook is only holding off the inevitable for so long.

-Support the development of this book, and [**pre-order on LeanPub!**](https://leanpub.com/build-apis-you-wont-hate-2/)
+Support the development of this book, and [**pre-order on LeanPub!**](https://leanpub.com/build-apis-you-wont-hate-2/), as we pick up rewriting in mid 2024.
+We're publishing new chapters as we go, but the price goes up.
+The earlier you buy the cheaper it will be, but you'll still get all the new chapters as they're released.

 ## Outline